zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/strings.md

 > ["á", "ES6", "in", "Practice"]
 ```

+This sort method of arrays expects a helper function such as `sorter`.
+This helper function expects two arguments, `a` and `b`.
+The helper function should be written in such a way that it should return a positive value whenever `a > b`, a negative value whenever `a < b`, and zero if `a` and `b` are equal.

 The `sort` JavaScript array method sorts its contents in place.
 This means the order of the elements change inside the array.

 ### The length of a string